Industrial and Labor Relations M.S. (Ithaca)

 Program Description

-MS ILR - Labor Research and Policy is a two-year master's degree program that prepares students for careers in U.S. and global labor, policy, and non-governmental organizations.
-MS students work closely with ILR faculty to develop research skills critical for analyzing challenges and their solutions in today's world of work.
+The ILR School's master of science (M.S.) with a concentration in labor research and policy is a two-year master's program that prepares students for careers in U.S. and global labor, policy, and nongovernmental organizations.
+M.S. students work closely with ILR faculty to develop research skills critical for analyzing challenges and their solutions in today's world of work.
+A thesis is required for the M.S.
+ILR program.

 Contact Information